JPIAMRCOINCIDE/MicrobialGenomics/_episodes/90_Association_of_genes_with_a_phenotype.md

 teaching: 0
 exercises: 90
 questions:
-- "Which genes are associated with patient mortality"
+- "Which genes are associated with resistance"
 objectives:
-- "Determine genes significantly associated with patient mortality and speculate why"
+- "Determine genes significantly associated with resistance and speculate why"
 keypoints:
 - "Contigency testing for gene presence absence to associate a genotype with a phenotype, similar to GWAS in clinical genetics is possible with bacterial genomes"
 ---

 ## Introduction

-As mentioned in the first part of this exercise series, the 62 *S. pneumoniae* isolates were from patients who suffered from a invasive pneumococcal disease (IPD).
-IPD, especially in elderly is associated with high mortality.
-The outcome is partially explained by co-morbidities (e.g. diabetes) but there are some indications that it matters which strain of *S. pneumoniae* is causing the infection.

-We will therefore try to find out if there are specific virulence factors that are associated with patient survival.
+As mentioned in the first part of this exercise series, the 39 *E.coli* isolates were from resistant bacteria.
+We will therefore try to find out if there are specific genes that are associated with resistance.

 ### Bacterial Genome Wide Association Studies (GWAS)